PureBilling/tic-tac-toe/README.md

 ## Requirements of the frontend

 - The frontend should be a SPA (e.g Vue, React, Angular…).
-You have available the React and Vue ones in the folders (tictactoe-[react/vue])
+React and Vue ones are available in the folders (tictactoe-[react/vue])
 - There is no restriction on the technology/framework/libraries used.

 ## Game workflow